NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 $$ \hat{E}_x = \frac{1}{2} \left[e^{i\phi}(\hat{E}_\rho + i\hat{E}_\phi) + e^{-i\phi}(\hat{E}_\rho - i\hat{E}_\phi)\right] $$
 </center>

 In practice, this involves performing two separate simulations for $m$=±1.
 The scattered power from each simulation is then simply summed since the cross term in the total Poynting flux cancels for the different $m$ values when integrated over the $\phi$ direction.
 However, only one of the two simulations is necessary since the scattered power is the same for $m$=±1 due to the rotational symmetry of the source and structure.
-Note that a linearly-polarized planewave is *not* $m$=0 which corresponds to a field pattern that is *invariant* under rotations similar to [TE<sub>01</sub>/TM<sub>01</sub> modes](https://en.wikipedia.org/wiki/Transverse_mode).
-A linear polarization is the superposition of left and right circularly-polarized waves ($m$=±1) and therefore is *not* invariant because if it is rotated by 180°, it flips sign.
+(Note that a linearly-polarized planewave is *not* $m$=0 which corresponds to a field pattern that is *invariant* under rotations similar to [TE<sub>01</sub>/TM<sub>01</sub> modes](https://en.wikipedia.org/wiki/Transverse_mode).
+A linear polarization is the superposition of left and right circularly-polarized waves ($m$=±1) and therefore is *not* invariant because it flips sign if it is rotated by 180°.)

 The simulation script is in [examples/cylinder_cross_section.py](https://github.com/NanoComp/meep/blob/master/python/examples/cylinder_cross_section.py).